DataDog/hiring-engineers/answers.md

 ### Level 0 (optional) - Setup an Ubuntu VM

 * I launched a small instance on Google Cloud Platform using Google Compute Engine (GCE).
 Since I was using GCE, I was able to leverage the Google Compute Engine Integration.
-[Click here](https://p.datadoghq.com/sb/68e249c37-543864fd21) to view a read-only version of the GCE dashboard.
-Here is a screenshot of the dashboard:
+Here is a screenshot of the GCE dashboard:

 ### Level 1 - Collecting your Data